Which institution holds the most shares in Sterling Bancorp (STL)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 17.49 million shares valued at $314.44 million.
 The investor’s holdings represent 9.04% of the STL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 16.04 million shares valued at $288.34 million to account for 8.29% of the shares outstanding.
 The other top investors are Wellington Management Group, LLP which holds 14.53 million shares representing 7.51% and valued at over $261.26 million, while Dimensional Fund Advisors LP holds 5.51% of the shares totaling 10.65 million with a market value of $191.56 million.

-Sterling Bancorp (NYSE: STL) is 29.81% higher on its value in year-to-date trading and has touched a low of $8.41 and a high of $26.36 in the current 52-week trading range.
+Sterling Bancorp (NYSE: STL) is 28.75% higher on its value in year-to-date trading and has touched a low of $8.99 and a high of $26.36 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The STL stock was last observed hovering at around $23.02 in the last trading session, with the day’s gains setting it 0.32% off its average median price target of $24.00 for the next 12 months.
-It is also 30.33% off the consensus price target high of $33.50 offered by 13 analysts, but current levels are -11.14% lower than the price target low of $21.00 for the same period.
+The STL stock was last observed hovering at around $23.18 in the last trading session, with the day’s loss setting it -0.03% off its average median price target of $26.00 for the next 12 months.
+It is also 30.9% off the consensus price target high of $33.50 offered by 13 analysts, but current levels are -10.24% lower than the price target low of $21.00 for the same period.

 Sterling Bancorp (STL) Analyst Forecasts